insidewhy/lucky-cafe/readme.md

 expect(finished5).toEqual(true)
 ```

-The `pageSize` configuration determines how many items should be returned by each call to `fextNextPage`.
+The `pageSize` configuration determines how many items should be returned by each call to `fetchNextPage`.

 The `fetch` callbacks must return an object with an `items` array and a `continuationToken` string (or `null` when there is no continuation token i.e. there are no more pages).
 For each source, the continuation token returned by `fetch` will be passed to the subsequent call and a `continuationToken` of `null` will signal that the last page has been reached, after which `fetch` will not be called again (unless `reset()` is used).